launchquickly/javascript/src/jest-simple/README.md

 ### Matching strings

 msg.test.js contains examples of using [expect](https://jestjs.io/docs/en/expect#expectvalue) and [toMatch](https://jestjs.io/docs/en/expect#tomatchregexp--string) to check strings using regular expressions.

+### Check contents of arrays and iterables

+add.test.js contains an example of using [expect](https://jestjs.io/docs/en/expect#expectvalue) and [toContain](https://jestjs.io/docs/en/expect#tocontainitem) to test whether an array or iterable contains an item and [expect.arrayContaining](https://jestjs.io/docs/en/expect#expectarraycontainingarray) and [expect.not.arrayContaining](https://jestjs.io/docs/en/expect#expectnotarraycontainingarray) to verify whether an array is or is not a subset of another array.

 ### Exception detection